compton96/CMPM163Labs/README.md

     Description of skybox: I found someone's skybox textures they made for a space scene, so I imported the 6 images and loaded it up as the skybox.

 ![](images/sceneScreenshot.jpg)

+Lab 7:
+    a.
+Chose to do Part 1
+    b.
+Link to Video: https://drive.google.com/file/d/12F49tDWY0gWFV8rrvKh_uuP7NNIeZZIr/view?usp=sharing
+       I made the scene using slightly different tutorials because the mountain one didnt look like mountains and the water one just had broken code.
+So the effects are slightly different.
+    d.
+I contacted my partner on discord, but they did not respond, so they were unreachable.
+    e.
+We didn't work on the lab together, I didn't head from them at all.